pebble-dev/developer.rebble.io/source/_guides/best-practices/building-for-every-pebble.md

 ```

 The hardcoded width and height of this layer will cover the entire screen on
-Aplite, Basalt and Diorite, but not on Chalk or Emery.
+Aplite, Basalt, Diorite and Flint, but not on Chalk or Emery.
 This kind of screen
 size-dependant calculation should use the ``UnobstructedArea`` bounds of the
 ``Window`` itself: